How to Register for a Sales Tax License in Wyoming

 - An online business located in Wyoming is selling taxable products to Wyoming residents.

 - Making total annual sales of tangible personal property or taxable services to Wyoming residents of $100,000 or more; or

-- Shipping 200 or more transactions with Wyoming residents annually.
+- Shipping 200 or more transactions to Wyoming residents annually.

 What products and services are taxable in Wyoming?